-Stay at the Rachawadee Resort Hotel
+Stay At The Rachawadee Resort Hotel

 This beautiful resort is right down the road from Khon Kaen Airport and is a relaxing, peaceful place to stay with affordable rates.
-The food is really good too but they don’t have a western menu.
+The Thai food is really good too but they don’t have a western menu.

 …no happy endings here, though.
 The first thing I needed after a 14 hour long flight was a massage and the perfect spot was around the corner from where I stayed at the Kosa Hotel, right opposite the Pullman Hotel (best hotel in Khon Kaen).
 Of course, the hotels offer massages but at a price.
 You can get really affordable massages just about anywhere in Khon Kaen!

 You can rent scooters for the day if you are brave enough to drive at about 200 baht per day*.
 Ask a few rental places and negotiate before you say yes to anything over 400 baht per day for a scooter.